kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 **1- Model Architecture:**

-Three pretrained CNN backbones were used - ResNet18, VGG16 and MobileNetV3.
+As a backbone, I chose 3 pretrained CNN architectures to be implemented in this project:

+* ResNet18

+* VGG16

+* MobileNetV3

 **2- Classifier Head:**

-Each backbone was used as a feature extractor and customized by replacing the final fully connected layer with either:
+I used the mentioned backbones as a feature extractor and customized them by replacing the final fully connected layer with either:

 * Single linear layer as the classifier head (single layer for shortcut): This configuration consists of a single linear layer for classification.